clairehhelms/clairehhelms.github.io/content/posts/planets.md

 --

 For Neptune and Uranus, we are able to capture the "natural" color of the planets and their moons by using their surroundings!
+To observe Neptune, 10 exposures of B, V, and R were taken, and for Uranus, 30 exposures of the same filters were taken.
 Essentially, by matching our images' background stars with catalogued stars, we are able to calibrate our images' colors with the recorded "natural" colors of the stars, revelaing the color of the planets as a byproduct.
+While Uranus and Neptune are both shades of blue because of the methane in their atmospheres, Uranus dons a paler, greener shade to Neptune's deeper, truer blue hue.
+Scientists attribute this difference to the thicker haze that exists on Uranus, which lightens its color.
+Without the planets' hazes, Neptune and Uranus would appear nearly equally blue [(NASA)](https://solarsystem.nasa.gov/news/2232/why-uranus-and-neptune-are-different-colors/)!

-Again, these images are fairly low-resolution, but they match the coloration taken by professionals!
+Again, these images are fairly low-resolution, but check out how they compare to photos taken by professionals!

 ![Uranus](/uranus.png)
 My Uranus image on the left with a Uranus image from Voyager 2 on the right.